-Consider using a service that offers global payment options such as PayPal or the Federation of International Trade Associations Global Payment Services to ensure smooth and timely transactions.
+Consider using a service that offers global payment options such as PayPal or the Federation of International Trade Associations Global Trade Portal to ensure smooth and timely transactions.

 - Shipping: Not all carriers ship everywhere, and some have weight and size limitations.
 Attractive rates are available to some areas but not to others.
-Research will help you find the best options.
+Conducting some research will help you find the best options.